mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-06-26-endouz-portrait.md

   feature: paperfaces-endouz-twitter-lg.jpg
   thumb: paperfaces-endouz-twitter-150.jpg
 category: paperfaces
-tags: [portrait, illustration, Paper by 53, bokeh]
+tags: [portrait, illustration, paper by 53, bokeh]
 ---

 PaperFaces portrait of [@endouz](http://twitter.com/endouz).
 Using white to paint lights that could be rain drop refractions… or not.